 With INLIVIAN's capacity to utilize both MTW flexibilities and RAD program guidelines, a role can be assumed that is more conducive to the competitive private market.
 Making the move to RAD will continue to enable INLIVIAN to achieve major goals while safeguarding long term affordability of units without further burdening clients with increased rental costs in a challenging local market.
-INLIVIAN has converted a total of 3,179 Public Housing units to Project Based Voucher (PBV) units and is on schedule to convert 100 percent of the agency's Public Housing inventory by end of FY 2022.
+With the conversion of the agency's Dillehay property in FY 2022, INLIVIAN will have converted a total of 3,282 Public Housing units to Project Based Voucher (PBV) units.

-UTILIZE QUALITY RESEARCH AND EVALUATION TO DRIVE DECISIONS THAT SHAPE EFFECTIVE, PRACTICAL AGENDAS AND POLICIES

-INLIVIAN looks to further utilize its well-organized data collections and management strategies to produce sound evaluations and impact reports so as to regularly examine MTW policy outcomes to determine if policies: meet the statutory requirements outlined by HUD, and/or can be improved or streamlined.
+UTILIZE QUALITY RESEARCH AND EVALUATION TO DRIVE DECISIONS THAT SHAPE EFFECTIVE, PRACTICAL AGENDAS AND POLICIES determine if policies: meet the statutory requirements outlined by HUD, and/or can be improved or streamlined.
 Close partnerships with such great institutions and leaders in their respective fields, allows INLIVIAN to design policies that better correspond to shifting needs of our clients and surrounding market.